gongahkia/yuho/doc/KANBAN.md

         2. rule against surplusage
         3. etc...

-### 9. CLI tools
+### 9. "CLI tools"

 1. Create a suite of Yuho CLI tools
+2. Brainstorm further tools and their names similar to AGAMOTO and ASSERT
+    1. Basically ALL CLI TOOLS are not CLI tools but are instead run in-line from within Yuho files under a given scope
+    2. The only CLI tool I want for Yuho is the interpreter and transpiler which also runs from within a given Yuho scope and file
+    3. Naming convention would be along the line of "clerk" for Elegant Elephant
-2. Make them easy to install, learn and use
+3. Make them easy to install, learn and use
-3. References for decent CLI tools
+4. References for decent CLI tools
     1. Rust Cargo
     2. Python Pip
     3. FZF